open-telemetry/oteps/text/trace/115-add-sample-to-span-end.md

 This forces patterns such as deferred span creation or span decisions to be inconsistent with the criteria based on the final span result.

-Adding an additional sampling decision to the span end will eliminate the possible incongruence of a sampler missing spans that should or should not be sampled, based on attributes that change through the lifetime of the span.
+Adding additional sampling points to make sample decisions for the span will reduce the possible incongruence of a sampler missing spans that should or should not be sampled, based on attributes that change through the lifetime of the span.

-Although this document suggests adding an additional sampling point, the desire is to solve a deeper issue around contention of making an early sampling decision, and enabling the addition or modification of span properties after initial creation.
+Although this document proposes adding additional sampling hooks, the desire is to solve a deeper issue around contention of making an early sampling decision, and enabling the addition or modification of span properties after initial creation.